Master of Arts in Counseling

 In addition to the standard full-time and part-time classifications for students who have been accepted into the M.A.C. program, there is also a classification for non-degree-seeking students.
 Registrations for non-degree-seeking students are permitted for students who would like to strengthen an existing major, develop a new area of interest, or complete requirements for a new profession.

-This status is reserved for those who, at the time of application for this status, are not pursuing nor have any intention of pursuing a M.A.C. degree at Lakeland College.
+This status is reserved for those who, at the time of application for this status, are not pursuing nor have any intention of pursuing a M.A.C. degree at Lakeland University.
 Non-degree-seeking students who decide to pursue a M.A.C. degree at Lakeland must apply for admission prior to enrolling in more than six credits within the program.
 Students taking more than six credits with non-degree-seeking status will be denied the opportunity to enter the M.A.C. program at a later date.
 Students granted non-degree-seeking status are allowed to register for up to 12 credits.
 Successful enrollment of courses while enrolled as a non-degree-seeking student does not guarantee admission into the program.

 Non-degree-seeking student status is available to candidates who possess a bachelor's or higher degree from a regionally accredited institution.
 A minimum of a 2.75 cumulative undergraduate GPA is required.
 In order to be considered for non-degree-seeking status, candidates must complete a Graduate Admission Application and are subject to the following unique policies: